bazelbuild/buildtools/WARNINGS.md

   * Not supported by the latest version of Buildifier
   * [Suppress the warning](#suppress): `# buildifier: disable=load-on-top`

+Obsolete; the warning has been implemented in the formatter and the fix is now automatically applied to all files (except `WORKSPACE` files).

 Load statements should be first statements (with the exception of `WORKSPACE` files), they can follow only comments and docstrings.